U.S. House GOP plan calls for federal spending cuts, conditions on debt limit increase - NewsBreak

 Scalise said that Republicans “haven’t talked about reducing defense spending,” which means the roughly $130 billion in discretionary spending reductions that would have to take place in order for the fiscal 2024 government funding bills to comply with the fiscal 2022 spending levels would all come out of non-defense discretionary programs.

-Scalise didn’t go into detail about whether Republicans will push for changes to mandatory spending to offset raising the debt limit.
-That side of the federal budget includes Medicare, Medicaid and Social Security.
+Scalise didn’t go into detail about whether Republicans will push for changes to mandatory spending in order to offset raising the debt limit.
+That side of the federal budget includes Medicare, Medicaid, and Social Security.
 It also grows much faster than the discretionary side, which includes the dozen annual government funding bills.

 Connecticut Democratic Rep. Rosa DeLauro, the ranking member on the House Appropriations Committee, said during a separate press conference that Republican demands about significantly reducing domestic spending are a nonstarter that could lead to a partial government shutdown later this year.